usemanifest/manifest-bridge-example-code/react-example/README.md

 # Overview

-This is a simple web app that implements Manifest Bridge using basic HTML and Javascript with an Express backend.
+This is a simple web app that implements Manifest Bridge using React.
 After user exit the Manifest Bridge, the app retrieve the transfer status and renders on the home page.

 Full documentation [here](https://manifest.stoplight.io/docs/documentation/199d301709248-embedding-bridge-inside-your-web-application#react)